edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

   would select the first four words.
 It is important to note that `select' works only on values that have the words separated by whitespace, so the caveat below applies.
 - `ascii`: removes all non-ascii characters
 - `fold`: tries to replace diacritics with ascii look-alikes.
+Removes non-ascii characters it cannot match
+- `alphanum`: clears out everything but unicode alphanumeric characters (unicode character classes `L` and `N`)
 - `capitalize`: uppercases the first letter of each word
 - `postfix`: postfixes with its parameter, so `postfix,\_` will add an underscore to the end if, and only if, the value it is supposed to postfix isn't empty